-the large number of empirical functional response studies that exist in the literature.
-The first 186 hypothesis was that prior syntheses indicating the linear Type I response to be rare (Dunn & 187 Hovel, 2020; Jeschke et al., 2004) were biased against the Type I despite its potential empirical 188 appropriateness.
-That is, feeding rates may have had response shapes between the Type II 189 and rectilinear Type I model (close to the linear Type I at low prey abundances Type I for 190 prey abundances < 1/ah) but were classified as Type II due to the lack of a sufficiently simple 191 rectilinear-approaching model in prior analyses.
-The second hypothesis was due to Sjöberg 192 (1980) who motivated parameter n by considering it to be a measure of food particle size 193 relative to a zooplankter's gut capacity, with low n reflecting capacity for few large prey and 194 high n reflecting capacity for many small prey.
-We thus expected predator-prey pairs with 195 larger body-mass ratios to exhibit larger estimates of n when their functional responses were 196 assumed to follow the multi-prey model.
+exclusive (Fig. 1).
+This motivated us to test two main hypotheses using the large number of empirical functional response studies that exist in the literature.
+The first hypothesis was that prior syntheses indicating the Type I response to be rare (Dunn & Hovel, 2020; Jeschke et al., 186 2004) were biased against the Type I despite its potential empirical appropriateness.
+That is, 187 feeding rates may have had response shapes between the Type II and rectilinear model (close 188 to the Type I for prev abundances < 1/ah) but were classified as Type II due to the lack of a 189 sufficiently simple rectilinear-approaching model in prior analyses.
+The second hypothesis was 190 due to Sjöberg (1980) who motivated parameter n by considering it to be a measure of food 191 particle size relative to a zooplankter's gut capacity, with low n reflecting capacity for few large 192 prey and high n reflecting capacity for many small prey.
+We thus expected predator-prey pairs 193 with larger body-mass ratios to exhibit larger estimates of n when their functional responses were assumed to follow the multi-prey model.
 For generality and to safeguard against potential statistical model-comparison issues (see below), we included the Type I, II, III, multi-prey, and the generalized (eqn.
-4) model in our comparisons.
+6) model in our comparisons.
 We were thus also able to test an additional hypothesis, due to Hassell et al. (1977), that larger body-mass ratios are associated with more pronounced Type III responses (i.e. larger values of φ).

-We used the FoRAGE database of published functional response datasets to assess these 202 hypotheses (Uiterwaal et al., 2022).
-Our v4 update contains 3013 different datasets representing 203 1015 unique consumer-resource pairs (i.e. not just predator and prey species, though we continue 204 to refer to them as such for simplicity).
-For our analyses, we excluded datasets having a sample 205 size less than 15 observations as well as structured experimental studies that implemented less 206 than 4 different treatment levels of prey abundance - (See (see the Supplemental Materials for ad-207 ditional details.).
-Our model-fitting procedure followed the approach used by Stouffer & Novak 208 (2021) and Novak & Stouffer (2021b), assuming one of two statistical models for each dataset: a 209 Poisson likelihood for observational (field) studies and when eaten prey were replaced during the 210 course of the experiment, and a binomial likelihood when eaten prey were not replaced.
-Exper-211 imental data available in the form of treatment-specific means and uncertainties were analyzed 212 by a parametric bootstrapping procedure in which new datasets were created assuming either a 213 treatment-specific Poisson or binomial process as dictated by the study's replacement of prev.
-214 In cases where measures of the uncertainty around non-zero means were not available, we inter-215 polated them based on the global log-log-linear relationship between means and standard errors 216 across all datasets following Uiterwaal et al. (2018); for zero means, we interpolated missing un-217 certainty values assuming a linear within-dataset relationship.
-Unlike in Stouffer & Novak (2021) 218 and Novak & Stouffer (2021b), we added a penalty to the likelihoods to discourage exceptionally 219 large estimates of n and φ (see the Supplementary Materials) and bootstrapped data available 220 in non-summarized form as well, using a non-parametric resampling procedure that maintained 221 within-treatment sample sizes for treatment-structured datasets.
-While replacement data were 222 bootstrapped 1000 times.
-Both replacement and non-replacement data were bootstrapped only 223 100 times due to the substantially-higher computational burden of having to, in these cases, 224 numerically integrate the multi-prey model for which no sufficiently-simple Lambert W solution 225 could be obtained.
-50 times which was enough to obtain sufficient precision on the parameter 226 point estimates.
-227
+We used the FoRAGE database of published functional response datasets to assess these 200 hypotheses (Uiterwaal et al., 2022).
+Our v4 update contains 3013 different datasets representing 201 1015 unique consumer-resource pairs (i.e. not just predator and prey species, though we continue 202 to refer to them as such for simplicity).
+For our analyses, we excluded datasets having a sample 203 size less than 15 observations as well as structured experimental studies that implemented less than 4 different treatment levels of prey abundance (see the Supplemental Materials for additional details).
+Our model-fitting procedure followed the approach used by Stouffer & Novak (2021) and Novak & Stouffer (2021b), assuming one of two statistical models for each dataset: 207 a Poisson likelihood for observational (field) studies and when eaten prey were replaced during the course of the experiment, and a binomial likelihood when eaten prey were not replaced.
+Experimental data available in the form of treatment-specific means and uncertainties were analyzed by a parametric bootstrapping procedure in which new datasets were created assuming either a treatment-specific Poisson or binomial process as dictated by the study's replacement of prey.
+In cases where measures of the uncertainty around non-zero means were not available, we interpolated them based on the global log-log-linear relationship between means and standard errors across all datasets following Uiterwaal et al. (2018); for zero means, we interpolated missing uncertainty values assuming a linear within-dataset relationship.
+Unlike in Stouffer & Novak (2021) and Novak & Stouffer (2021b), we added a penalty to the likelihoods to discourage exceptionally large estimates of n and φ (see the Supplementary Materials) and bootstrapped data available in non-summarized form as well, using a non-parametric resampling procedure that maintained within-treatment sample sizes for treatment-structured datasets.
+Both replacement and non-replacement data were bootstrapped 50-100 times which was enough to obtain sufficient precision on the parameter point estimates.

-228 Frequency of multi-prey feeding
+Frequency of multi-prey feeding